Fahani/webrobocomp.github.io/page11.md

 </div>

-If the robotís camera is pointing towards one of the tags, You should see in the terminal lines showing the ID and pose of each visible tag.
+If the robot‚Äôs camera is pointing towards one of the tags, You should see in the terminal lines showing the ID and pose of each visible tag.

 </div>